Ice shove: Wind action

 Because land heats faster than ice and transfers heat to the adjacent ice, the ice nearest to the shore melts first when temperatures rise.
 Water then exists between the ice sheet and the shoreline, facilitating the movement of ice sheets when wind acts on them.
 An open channel of water allows for reduced resistive forces on the ice sheet, increasing the likelihood that an ice shove event can occur.
 The direction of the wind ultimately directs the motion of the ice shove.
 The effectiveness of wind as a driving force for ice movement relies on a multitude of factors including the size and shape of the body of water and wind strength.
 Large, wide-open bodies of water have a greater surface area for wind to act upon compared to smaller, sheltered bodies of water.
 Persistent, high-speed winds apply more force than slower wind gusts, making them optimal for driving ice sheets ashore.

-Fluctuating Water Levels
+Fluctuating water levels

 Falling water levels cause a bending force between ice that has already breached the shore and the ice floating immediately offshore.
 This bending force causes cracks in the ice where water can seep in and freeze.
 When water levels rise again, the ice experiences compression forces that subsequently push it onto land.
 This mechanism is comparable to the thermal expansion process described above.